 - 1. The denial of an application for W-2 was incorrect; - 2.
 The application was not acted upon within 12 working days; - 3.
-The employment position placement was inappropriate; - 4.
-The CMJ placement was inappropriate; - 5.
-The W-2 payment was incorrectly ended, reduced or subject to an overpayment; and/or - 6.
-The denial of a good cause request for non-cooperation with child support was incorrect. - 7.
+The W-2 placement was inappropriate; - 4.
+The placement begin date was wrong; - 5.
+The W-2 payment was incorrectly ended, reduced, or subject to an overpayment; - 6.
+The extension to a W-2 time limit was incorrectly denied; - 7.
+The denial of a good cause request for non-cooperation with child support was incorrect; or - 8.
 The agency's determination of an IPV was incorrect.